irfankhansajid/irfankhansajid/README.md

-- 👋 Hi, I’m @irfankhansajid
+- # Hi, I’m @irfankhansajid
-- 👀 I’m interested in Coding
+-  I’m interested in Coding, traving and historical story
-- 🌱 I’m currently learning DSA and web development
+-  I’m currently working in Java Spring framework also develop Android apps
-- 💞️ I’m looking to collaborate on a project
+-  I’m looking to collaborate on a project
-- 📫 How to reach me email: irfankhansajid@gmail.com or Linkedin: www.linkedin.com/in/irfankhansajid
+-  Reach me email: irfankhansajid@gmail.com or Linkedin: www.linkedin.com/in/irfankhansajid

 <!---
 irfankhansajid/irfankhansajid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.